-7 The date that better determine the starting date of the project activity is the start of the plant construction.
-Older facts can't ensure the project implantation.
+7 The date that better determine the starting date of the project activity is the date when equipments were purchased.
+Older facts can't ensure the project implantation, for more information about the starting date of the Project Activity, please refer to Annex 3.